ali39af/CNET/README.md

-# 🌐 CENT – Clean & Safe Internet for Everyone
+# 🌐 CNET – Clean & Safe Internet for Everyone

-**CENT** is your all-in-one browser protection tool, designed to create a cleaner, safer, and distraction-free internet experience for users of all ages.
+**CNET** is your all-in-one browser protection tool, designed to create a cleaner, safer, and distraction-free internet experience for users of all ages.

 > ⚠️ **Note**: This is an early version.
 Features are currently implemented at a basic level.
 There's no database or advanced backend structure yet — just basic functionality for testing purposes.
 Please don’t judge it too harshly; it’s just the beginning!